Who we are

 - Simple is key.
 OneReq’s articles are made to be easy to understand and informative.
-We want our audience to be able to read an article in detail, or to scan it if they’re time-poor.
-As such, we encourage our authors to write as if they were speaking – if you can express a sentence in simple english it’s more likely to be easily understood by our audience.
+We want our audience to be able to read an article in detail, or to scan it for quick takeaways.
+We encourage our contributors to write as if they were speaking – if you can express a sentence in simply it’s easier to be understood by our audience.

 - Sub headings help the audience.
 We’d strongly recommend using headings in all of our articles.
 Headings help the audience to understand the content, makes it easier for people to locate the information they need, and helps people jump back into articles if they get interrupted.
 Headings will also help you to structure your own writing, and help provide a clear ‘beginning, middle, and end’ to an article.

 - Write inclusively.
 When writing articles, think about the inclusivity of your language.
-If you’re referring to groups of software engineers, don’t use masculine terms like ‘guys’.
+If you’re referring to groups of recruiters, don’t use masculine terms like ‘guys’.
 Additionally, metaphors which use disability as imagery are wide-spread and are almost always used negatively.
-Avoid describing things as variants of ‘crazy’ or saying that you were ‘blind to consequences’.

 After an article has been submitted it will undergo an approval process to make sure that the content meets the standards that OneReq upholds.
 If any changes need to be made, we will let you know and the article will be returned to you for edits.